ethan-hann/SurveyManager/docs/source/getting_started.rst

   :alt: First launch of application, unlicensed

 If the product is unlicensed, click the ``Activation`` button on the main ribbon and enter your product key.
 If the product key was valid, the application will be licensed and all features will be enabled.
-If you don't have a product key, you can click ``Purchase New Product Key`` from the activation window.
+If you don't have a product key, you can email thomasthunderous@protonmail.com to request one.

 After successfully licensing the application, the title bar will change to denote the product's current status: